-As of April 15, 2004, the UNFCCC Secretariat reported that 122 nations have ratified or accepted the Kyoto Protocol, representing 44.2% of the emissions of developed countries with obligations outlined in the Protocol.
+As of September 30, 2004, the UNFCCC Secretariat reported that 126 nations have ratified or accepted the Kyoto Protocol, representing 44.2% of the emissions of developed countries with obligations outlined in the Protocol.
 In order to enter into force, the Protocol must be ratified by nations representing 55% of these emissions.
-If Russia were to ratify the Protocol, which it has recently stated it plans to do, it would enter into force.
-The Protocol's provisions would apply only to those countries that had ratified it.
+As of October 27, 2004, Russia had completed its approval process for the Protocol, which it had indicated earlier in the year that it would, and both houses of the Russian parliament had voted in favor of approval by large margins.
+Following signature by President Vladimir Putin, Russia is expected to deposit its instrument of ratification, completing the requirements for bringing the Protocol into force within 90 days.
+The Protocol's provisions will apply only to those countries that have ratified it.